daviddalpiaz/r4sl/24-regularization.md

 y = Hitters$Salary
 ```

-First, we fit a regular linear regression, and note the size of the predictors' coefficients, and predictors' coefficients squared.
+First, we fit an ordinary linear regression, and note the size of the predictors' coefficients, and predictors' coefficients squared.
 (The two penalties we will use.)

 ```r